 We have discussed the meaning of project management and also the purpose.
-Let us go further and discuss the various types of projects that we might encounter in our different organisations as managers.
+Let us go further and discuss the various types of projects that we might encounter in our different life endeavours as entrepreneurs.
 Some of the types include:

 3.4.1 Tangible Projects